Sombre, tired-looking pope presides at Palm Sunday services

 For the second straight year, Francis, whose has said the Roman Catholic Church must be closer to the poor and suffering, is holding the event outside one of Rome's basilicas.

-Last year he scandalized conservatives by holding it at a youth jail, where he washed and kissed the feet of women and Moslems inmates.
+Last year he scandalised conservatives by holding it at a youth jail, where he washed and kissed the feet of women and Moslems inmates.

 At Sunday's service he walked with a pastoral cross carved from olive wood by the inmates of an another Italian jail.